hp41.org

 Who should I contact for any HP-41 support issues?

 The HP-41 is obsolete and Hewlett-Packard does not support it anymore.
-At one time, there were HP-41 user's groups, mailing lists, newsletters, etc. but they are all defunct now.
-However, a number of active collectors and experts may be found on forums (hpmuseum.com) and auction sites.
+At one time, there were dedicated HP-41 user's groups, mailing lists, newsletters, etc. but they are all defunct now.
+However, a number of active HP-41 collectors and experts may be found on forums (hpmuseum.com) and auction sites.
+Many of these people are active with newer models of HP calculators.
 There are also several people who ocassionally develop new software and hardware for the HP-41.
 At this time, my efforts are limited to providing documents through this website.

 My calculator suddenly stopped working, what do I do?